 - UAB student mobility programme.
 Exchange programme with universities outside Europe (primarily the Americas, Asia and Oceania).

 - There are other forms of exchange for students, such as the Erasmus Practicals and the study trips.

-These programmes involve bilateral cooperation agreements by EINA with over 42 major universities in 25 countries and the chance to access 335 universities in 33 countries worldwide that comprise the UAB exchange programme.
+These programmes involve bilateral cooperation agreements by EINA with major universities in different countries and the chance to access to the UAB exchange programme.

 The international exchange service also promotes and manages teacher exchanges.
 These consist of short stays by EINA teaching staff at foreign universities or the hosting of foreign teachers, and they are aimed at contributing to the transfer of teaching experience and knowledge with a view to forming a European and international community of teachers.